-- (36) Person: One or more individuals, corporations, partnerships, associations, labor organizations, legal representatives, mutual companies, joint stock companies, trusts, unincorporated organizations, trustees, trustees in bankruptcy, receivers, fiduciaries and other organizations; except "person" does not include any local, state or federal governmental entity. - (37) Personal Net Worth: The net value of the assets of an individual after total liabilities is deducted.
-An individual's personal net worth does not include the individual's ownership interest in a certified MBE/WBE or applicant for such certification or the individual's equity, if any, in his or her primary place of residence.
-An individual's personal net worth includes only his or her share of assets held individually or jointly with the individual's spouse. - (38) Personal services contract: A Contract or agreement of employment with an individual who is not acting as an independent Contractor and who is not part of the City's classified or unclassified service. - (39) Principal place of business: The location at which the business records of the MBE/WBE applicant concern are maintained and the location at which the
+- (31) Person: One or more individuals, corporations, partnerships, associations, labor organizations, legal representatives, mutual companies, joint stock companies, trusts, unincorporated organizations, trustees, trustees in bankruptcy, receivers, fiduciaries and other organizations; except "person" does not include any local, state or federal governmental entity. - (32) Personal Net Worth: The net value of the assets of an individual after total liabilities is deducted.
+An individual's personal net worth does not include the individual's ownership interest in a certified M/WBE or applicant for such certification or the individual's equity, if any, in his or her primary place of residence.
+An individual's personal net worth includes only his or her share of assets held individually or jointly with the individual's spouse. - (33) Personal services contract: A contract or agreement of employment with an individual who is not acting as an independent contractor and who is not part of the cities classified or unclassified service. - (34) Principal place of business: The location at which the business records of the MBE/WBE applicant concern are maintained and the location at which the minority or woman owner who manages and controls the day-to-day operations spends the majority of his/her working hours. - (35) Proposal: Any offer or list of qualifications submitted to the city in response to a request for proposal.

-- individual owner who manages the day-to-day operations spends the majority of his/her working hours. - (40) Proposal: Any offer or list of qualifications submitted to the City in response to a request for proposal. - (41) Proposer: Any person who submits a proposal to enter into a Contract, either in response to a request for proposals, request for qualifications or otherwise, but not pursuant to an invitation for bid. - (42) Qualified: Possessing the demonstrated ability to perform the contracted task. - (43) Request for proposals: An invitation for submission of an offer to enter into a Contract pursuant to a negotiated process and not a competitive bid, including requests for qualifications. - (44) Social Disadvantage: A diminished ability to compete in the free enterprise system due to at least one (1) objective, distinguishing feature that has contributed to social disadvantage, such as race, ethnic origin, gender, sexual preference, or disability.
-In determining whether an individual is socially disadvantaged, the director shall follow the guidance provided in Appendix E to 49 CFR Part 26. - (45) Supplier: An enterprise that owns operates or maintains a store, warehouse or other establishment in which materials, supplies, articles or equipment of the general character described by the specifications and required under the Contract are bought, kept in stock and regularly sold or leased to the public in the usual course of business. - (46) Supply broker: An enterprise that acts as an agent in negotiating Contracts for the purchase of materials, supplies, articles or equipment but does not itself own, operate or maintain a store, warehouse or other establishment where such materials, supplies, articles or equipment are bought, kept in stock and regularly sold or leased to the public in the usual course of business. - (47) Woman: A person who is a citizen or lawful permanent resident of the United States and who is a female. - (48) Women's business enterprise (WBE): A for-profit small business concern that: - a.
+- (36) Proposer: Any person who submits a proposal to enter into a contract, either in response to a request for proposals, request for qualifications or otherwise, but not pursuant to an invitation for bid. - (37) Qualified: Possessing the demonstrated ability to perform the contracted task. - (38) Request for proposals: An invitation for submission of an offer to enter into a contract pursuant to a negotiated process and not a competitive bid, including requests for qualifications. - (39) Supplier: An enterprise that owns operates or maintains a store, warehouse or other establishment in which materials, supplies, articles or equipment of the general character described by the specifications and required under the contract are bought, kept in stock and regularly sold or leased to the public in the usual course of business. - (40) Supply broker: An enterprise that acts as an agent in negotiating contracts for the purchase of materials, supplies, articles or equipment but does not itself own, operate or maintain a store, warehouse or other establishment where such materials, supplies, articles or equipment are bought, kept in stock and regularly sold or leased to the public in the usual course of business. - (41) Woman: A person who is a citizen or lawful permanent resident of the United States and who is a female. - (42) Women's business enterprise (WBE): A for-profit small business concern that: - a.
 Is at least 51 percent owned, managed, and independently controlled by one or more women; and - b.
-Has a real and substantial presence in the Kansas City Metropolitan Area as defined by section 3-461(c); and - c.
-Meets the business size standards imposed by 13 CFR 121.201 and as subsequently amended and this division; and f.
-The owner's or, for business with multiple owners, each individual owner's Personal Net Worth is equal to or less than the permissible Personal Net Worth amount determined by the U.S. Department of Transportation to be applicable to its DBE program.

-- d.
-Performs a commercially useful function; and - e.
-Is certified by the human relations department; and
+Whose owner's or, for businesses with multiple owners, each individual owner's personal net worth is equal to or less than the permissible personal net worth amount determined by the U.S. Department of Transportation to be applicable to its DBE program. - c.
+Has a real and substantial presence in the Kansas City Metropolitan Area as defined by section 3-461(c); and - d.
+Meets the business size standards imposed by 13 CFR 121.201 and as subsequently amended and this division; and - e.
+Performs a commercially useful function; and - f.
+Is certified by the human relations department.